Assistance programs from Rhode Island Energy (PPL).

-Residential customers in Rhode Island who are struggling with paying their National Grid utility and energy bills can sign up for payment assistance plans, government assistance, and other services.
+Residential customers of Rhode Island Energy (formerly National Grid) who are struggling with paying their utility and energy bills can sign up for help.
+Find payment assistance plans, government assistance, emergency financial aid to keep utilities on, government grant and other services.
 The various programs are focused on the low income and people who are faced with unexpected hardships, such as a layoff or medical crisis.
+Find how to apply for Rhode Island Energy - PPL programs below.

 Federal government aid is available for families in Rhode Island from Fuel Assistance, also known as Low Income Energy assistance (LIHEAP).
 Working poor and low-income households who are in need of financial assistance or cash grants for paying their energy bills may qualify.
 Any type of financial aid is usually offered for people who pay a large percentage of their income towards their utilities.
 The application period for the program will start in November of each year.

 The Fuel Assistance program has a number of standards and qualifications that need to be met.
 The applicant needs to have income that falls within the guidelines of the program.
-Also, the family will need to have their heating expenses paid directly to National Grid, or it needs to be included in their monthly rent expense.
+Also, the family will need to have their heating expenses paid directly to Rhode Island Energy (PPL), or it needs to be included in their monthly rent expense.

 Required income ranges for receiving financial assistance will be from around $21,000 to $75,000.
 A key factor is the number of people in the household.
 For example, the upper limit of $75,000 is for a household of 8 people.

 Call your local Community Action Agency in Rhode Island for more information or to apply.
-All payments made to National Grid customers will be subject to available funds from the government.
+All payments made to Rhode Island Energy (formerly National Grid) customers will be subject to available funds from the government.

 Balanced Billing or the Budget Plan is not direct cash assistance, but it can still make managing your monthly energy payments easier.
 It will ensure you are billed the same amount by National Grid every month, and eliminate the summer and winter spikes in your bills.
 What it does is it will average out your monthly expenses and average it out over the course of the year.

-Rhode Island Good Neighbor Energy Fund is offered by the Salvation Army and National Grid.
+Rhode Island Good Neighbor Energy Fund is offered by the Salvation Army and Rhode Island Energy.
 Most other energy and utility companies across the state also participate.
 It is a program of last resort.

 People who are faced with a temporary financial hardship and can’t pay their bills for a certain month are potential applicants.
 Individuals need to have applied for other financial assistance programs first, like the Fuel Assistance program referenced above.